 knowledge of lead-paint poisoning.

-lead-based-paint-abatement industry who are licensed in Illinois as an abatement contractor, worker, or risk assessor.
+abatement industry who are licensed in Illinois as a lead abatement contractor, lead abatement supervisor, lead abatement worker, lead inspector, or lead risk assessor.

 (5) Two representatives from community based

 organizations in communities with a concentration of high risk lead contaminated properties.
 High-risk communities shall be identified based upon the prevalence of low-income families whose children are lead poisoned and the age of the housing stock.